Morganegilbert/Professional-Portfolio-UI/README.md

 * email (will pull up email on click)
 * GitHub (directs to my GitHub)
 * Twitter (do not have a twitter, so sends to main Twitter page)
-* and Spotify (alsp do not have a spotify, will send to main Spotify page)
+* and Spotify (also do not have a spotify, will send to main Spotify page)

 # Screenshot Below:
 ![Professional Portfolio Screenshot](./assets/images/demo.jpg "Professional Portfolio Screenshot")